Here’s What Travel Was Like 100 Years Ago

 Image Credit: Deposit Photos

-Fun fact: The first transcontinental telephone call was made in 1915, but long-distance calls were still expensive and unreliable.
+Fun fact: The first transcontinental telephone call was made in 1915, but long-distance calls were expensive and unreliable.

 9. Dress in Layers!